Uchemike-Tech/studio/README.md

-# PROJECT WORK FOR FUTO SITE main
+# PROJECT WORK FOR FUTO SITE main work

 to install all requirements do npm install. to run locally do npm run dev.